kbrsh/blog/src/moon.md

 GUI frameworks circumvent this by defining reusable widgets.
 On the web, browsers abstract the view with the document object model (DOM).

-TODO: define GUI frameworks and DOM and transition into MVC. introduce concepts like imperative code for constructing the DOM and GUI
+TODO: define GUI frameworks and DOM, saying how they use imperative code for construction and mutation. show the problems with composition and reuse due to mutation. have code samples for DOM construction and mutation. transition into MVC.

-TODO: define MVC, difficulties with MVC, and transition into current state of functional UIs (react)
+TODO: define MVC, difficulties with MVC, and some examples with MVC. transition into using functional programming to solve some issues with state management and views by representing the view as a value, and defining it as a function of state.

 Developers are drifting away from object-oriented components and the Model-View-Controller (MVC) model.
 The current status quo of UI development defines views as a function of state.